zilishen/documentation/content/controller/infrastructure/instances/add-azure-instance.md

   }
   ```

-- To create an Azure Instance Template for your own instance using the [NGINX Controller REST API]({{< relref "/controller/api/_index.md" >}}, send a POST request similar to the following example to the Instance Templates API endpoint.
+- To create an Azure Instance Template for your own instance using the [NGINX Controller REST API]({{< ref "/controller/api/_index.md" >}}, send a POST request similar to the following example to the Instance Templates API endpoint.

     ```json
     {